Medical EmergenciesPage address: http://mnsu7700france.info.mnsu.edu/security/emergencies/medicalemergencies.html

 Communicable Disease Protocol

-If you believe a student has contracted a contagious disease that may pose a health risk to others, notify the MSU Clinical Director of Health Services.
+If you believe a student has contracted a contagious disease that may pose a health risk to others, notify the University Clinical Director of Health Services.
 Refer the student to Health Services for treatment or further referral.
 If Student Health Services is closed, students will be sent to the emergency room at ISJ Hospital.
-The Student Health Services Clinical Director and Medical Director will then be notified by MSU Security at their home numbers.
+The Student Health Services Clinical Director and Medical Director will then be notified by University Security at their home numbers.

 The Blue Earth County Public Health Services (Public Health) has the authority and responsibility to respond to a mass disaster or terrorism act.
-All MSU employees may be needed and should remain in Blue Earth county in the event of a mass disaster.
-MSU Student Health Services may provide supplies and medications to public health services as needed.
+All University employees may be needed and should remain in Blue Earth county in the event of a mass disaster.
+Student Health Services may provide supplies and medications to public health services as needed.